| | | |

 5040 Peak Lookout Vancouver Island

-I have done this hike twice and the first time we went up it was completely clouded over.
+I have done this hike countless times now and the first time we went up it was completely clouded over.
 The second time we went up we stayed in the backcountry hut.
 It was completely cloudy and fogged over all day and night, but around sunset we got extremely lucky when there was a break in the clouds.
 The whole area totally cleared, so we decided to take advantage and rush to the top.
 It took us about 30 minutes to get to the summit from the hut.

 5040 Peak Hike Vancouver Island